dimmando/studio/README.md

     - Highlight Section has 4 cards with strong descriptive characteristics of the company.

-    - Tells website visitors how well animals are in the Animal Shelter.
+    - Tells website visitors how well animals are in the Sugar-Wax Beauty Studio.

     - Attracts viewers to use this company for animal adoption.